jacksongrove/impossibly/README.md

-# Imagination Engine
+# Impossibly
-Imagination Engine is an agentic orchestration framework for rapidly building agentic architectures in Python.
+Impossibly is an agentic orchestration framework for rapidly building agentic architectures in Python.
 It accelerates agentic development, empowering developers to craft architectures that enable LLMs to excel in higher-order tasks like idea generation and critical thinking.

 This library is designed to be used as a backend for AI apps and automations, providing support for all major LLM providers and locally-hosted model endpoints.